 Our students kicked off their first agriculture lesson by exploring the life cycle of a fish!
 Each child had the chance to observe a fish up close with a magnifying glass and write their observations in their journals.
 They were amazed to touch a real adult catfish, smell and feel catfish food, and learn how fish breathe underwater.
 It was a hands-on, exciting start to our journey in agricultural science!

-10 days ago, Tracy Wainwright
+2 months ago, Tracy Wainwright

 ag